inkdropapp/docs-old/src/pages/manual/quick-start-guide.md

 ## Installing Inkdrop on Linux

-You have two options to install it.

-### via Package

 To install Inkdrop on Linux, you can download a Debian package, a RPM package or a zip archive.
 The packages do not have auto-update features.
 So when you would like to upgrade to a new release of Inkdrop, you will have to repeat this installation process.